I am happy with my scouring pad trees, but the other day I was in a dollar store and saw a cheap Toilet brush and had a wild idea.

-My first attempt was with just laying some woodlands scenics flocked poly-fiber over the bristles and it looked pretty good, Then I thought these look like they will make passable K&M like trees, with some flock added.
-So I ripped off the poly-fiber applied some spray glue, then sprinkled flock on it and it looked much better, than the poly-fiber.
+My first attempt was with just laying some woodlands scenics flocked poly-fibre over the bristles and it looked pretty good, Then I thought these look like they will make passable K&M like trees, with some flock added.
+So I ripped off the poly-fibre applied some spray glue, then sprinkled flock on it and it looked much better, than the poly-fibre.

 |Poly fiber on the left, just a coarse flock on the right|

 Brown and green acrylic paint

 2.5"-3" circular MDF base